dodevops/cloudcontrol/README.md

 *CloudControl* supports a decoupled development of features and flavours.
 If you're missing something, just fork this repository, create a subfolder for your new feature under "features" and add these files:

-* feature.yaml: A descriptor for your feature with a title, a description and configuration notes
+* `feature.yaml`: A descriptor for your feature with a title, a description and configuration notes
-* install.sh: A shell script that is run by CloudControlCenter and should install everything you need for your new feature
+* `install.sh`: A shell script that is run by CloudControlCenter and should install everything you need for your new feature
-* motd.sh: (optional) If you want to show some information to the users upon login, put them here.
+* `motd.sh`: (optional) If you want to show some information to the users upon login, put them here.

 If you need another flavour (aka cloud provider), add a new subdirectory under "flavour" and add a flavour.yaml describing your flavour the same way as a feature.
 For the rest of the files, please check out existing flavours for details.
 Please, include a sample configuration for your flavour to make it easier for other people to work with it.

+### Features with versions

+When your feature needs a version specification, the recommended way is to use the environment variable `[FEATURE NAME]_VERSION`.
+This variable is also filled if the *CloudControl* user uses the FEATURES-variable approach to enable features.

 ### Installer utilities

 In your install script, you can source the utils library

     . /feature-installer-utils.sh

-#### Specifying features

-The environment variable `<FEATURE NAME>_VERSION` is the default variable to specify a feature version, if you support it.

 #### execHandle